essentialols/Spring2020/docs/course-information.md

 ### Computing Tools

 Programming/scripting is a significant portion of this class.
-Below is a list of my expectations.
+Below are my expectations.

 * _Required_: Python at a level comparable to
     * [http://swcarpentry.github.io/python-novice-inflammation/](http://swcarpentry.github.io/python-novice-inflammation/)